KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 #### 1.1 Verify Local Tools

 **Command (run in WSL terminal):**
+# "bash" command changes the terminal from powershell to bash
 ```bash
 # Verify you're in WSL (should show "Linux")
 uname -a